amadrzyk/TimeToCare/README.md

 ## Accomplishments that we're proud of

-We are very proud to have developed an app, we believe, could have an impact in the health field.
+We are very proud to have developed an app that we believe could have a major impact in the health field.
 We came to HackWestern with the hope of solving this problem and despite our inexperience with any of the APIs or new languages, we feel like we have accomplished something amazing.
+Not only that, but we also went home with the "Best Hack to Help Patient Wait Times" award at Hack Western 3!

 ## What we learned